ballerina-platform/ballerina-dev-website/learn/guides/manage-dependencies.md

 ---
 layout: ballerina-managing-dependencies-left-nav-pages-swanlake
-title: Managing dependencies
+title: Manage dependencies
 description: The sections below include information about dependencies, imports, and how they can be used in your package.
 keywords: ballerina, programming language, ballerina packages, dependencies, importing modules
-permalink: /learn/managing-dependencies/
+permalink: /learn/manage-dependencies/
-active: managing-dependencies
+active: manage-dependencies
 intro: The sections below include information about dependencies, imports, and how they can be used in your package.
 redirect_from:
 - /learn/user-guide/ballerina-packages/dependencies
 - /learn/user-guide/ballerina-packages/dependencies/
 - /learn/managing-dependencies
+- /learn/managing-dependencies/
+- /learn/manage-dependencies
 ---

-## Specifying dependencies
+## Specify dependencies

 A package can depend on other packages that are available in Ballerina repositories.
 By default, Ballerina searches for the dependencies in the repositories below.
 * The distribution repository